johngage/TILBlog/content/building/Building TILBlog.md

   - excalidraw
 excalidraw-open-md: true
 ---
+Many sequential Claude conversations were required, because Claude conversations reached limits, and had to be restarted.
+- Challenge: provide new conversation with enough context of the state of development to enable useful coding suggestions

+So, all Claude conversations will be harvested, turned into archive Markdown files, and posted to [[TILNET]], so that they may be analyzed by NotebookLM, and by new versions of Claude.
+- Goal: improve Claude's ability to develop code
+- Goal: create the human-side documentation

 As a side-note, the process of working with Claude Sonnet 4 for the past week to design a database repository for Obsidian notes that then feeds into a static site generator has been instructive.